-- C: admitted with probation, subject to established remeditation procedures.
+- Students earning a grade of C or lower in CSD 3241 will be admitted to CSD 4197 with probation, subject to established remeditation procedures.

 - Malpractice Insurance: The University of Minnesota carries malpractice insurance to cover staff, faculty and students who practice in the RFP Clinic.
 This insurance also covers students who complete internships and externships off-campus as a part of their degree through the UMD CSD Programs.

 - ASHA Code of Ethics.
 Student must agree to abide by the ASHA Code of Ethics.

 - Highly recommended but not required: 25 Clinic Observation completed.
 All Observation Hours must be properly documented and submitted for Department approval before you begin Clinic Practicum.
 If you have not completed your 25 observation hours before your practicum, you must complete them by the end of CSD 4197.

 With specific direction from the clinic instructors, students in undergraduate practicum are expected to demonstrate the following:

 - Develop appropriate semester treatment plan for assigned client with measurable and achievable semester objectives, rationale for objectives, and treatment procedures.
 This process includes gathering baseline data by reviewing background information from the client, family members or other involves sources.

 - Demonstrate evidence-based practice.
 Present evidence of researching the disorder area either through a discussion or written review of pertinent journal articles or other relevant literature.

 - Implement intervention plan using appropriate modeling of target behaviors, teaching strategies, and feedback strategies.